African and African diaspora families that were torn apart through the Transatlantic Slave Trade are reuniting at the 4th to 8th cousin level!!

 Okay, so here is how reunions are possible!!

-When first generation Africans, such as Ghanaian immigrants or Nigerian nationals, do autosomal (aDNA) testing, the vast majority of their DNA relatives with the company are African Americans.
+When first generation Africans, such as Ghanaian immigrants or Nigerian nationals, do autosomal (atDNA) testing with a company such as AncestryDNA, the vast majority of the DNA relatives provided the company are African Americans.
 This is the case because AncestryDNA is based in the U.S. and most people of African descent in the U.S. are African Americans.
 Through the AncestryDNA features, DNA matched relatives are able to contact one another!
 So…when the African first generation tester contacts his or her African American distant cousin, for instance, the African American cousin would not only know the ethnic group that one or more ancestor(s) came from, but the African American would know the specific family group as well!!

 How is this for a family reunion?!

 Rhoda of Ghana found at least 20 cousins.

 Ucheoma of Nigeria found at least 20 cousins.

 Felicia of Ghana found at least 9 cousins.